cindidong/DH110/Assignments/2/README.md

 ## UT Video Link
 [Link to pilot UT testing YouTube video with screen recording](https://youtu.be/VfO5F0VYkOY)

+Notes:
-The participant was getting frustrated and wanted to take a break at around 13:45, so I just cut it from the recording.
+- The participant was getting frustrated and wanted to take a break at around 13:45, so I just cut it from the recording.

-We also ran into screen sharing problems at around 15:33 (she wasn't sharing her entire screen), so I just cut the part out where we figured that out.
+- We also ran into screen sharing problems at around 15:33 (she wasn't sharing her entire screen), so I just cut the part out where we figured that out.

-Likewise, I ended the recording before the participant filled out the demographics questions.
+- Likewise, I ended the recording before the participant filled out the demographics questions.

 ## Reflection